bios62/notechws/labs/lab3.md

 ## Purpose of lab

-The prprose of this lab is to enavle ORDS API.
+The prprose of this lab is to enable ORDS API.
 The lab will create the follwoing API

-POST /wsapi/tempkmh    insert into logdata, payload: '{kmh:<current speed>,"temp":<current temp>}'
+`POST /wsapi/tempkmh`    insert into logdata, payload: `'{kmh:<current speed>,"temp":<current temp>}'`
-POST /wsapi/temp    insert into logdata, payload: '{"temp":<current temp>}', the API adds latest value from current_speed as defautl value for kmh
+`POST /wsapi/temp`    insert into logdata, payload: `'{"temp":<current temp>}'`, the API adds latest value from current_speed as defautl value for kmh
-POST /wsapi/kmh    insert into current_speed, payload: '{kmh:<current speed>}' insert new defalt vale for speed, to be consumed by /wsapi/temp
+`POST /wsapi/kmh`  insert into current_speed, payload: `'{kmh:<current speed>}'` insert new defalt vale for speed, to be consumed by /wsapi/temp
-GET /wsapi/tempkmh  fetches 25 latest records in teh logdata table
+`GET /wsapi/tempkm` fetches 25 latest records in the logdata table

 ## Prerequsite